r4xghu25/r4xghu25/README.md

 # About Me:
-I don't know shit about coding but i'm trying to learn it.
+I don’t know shit about coding, but I’m trying to learn it.

 # Tech Stack: